otrv4/otrv4/otrv4.md

 ```

-The conversation begins when one participant retrieves the other's participant
+The conversation can begin when one participant retrieves the other's
-Prekey message from a prekey server.
-Prior to the start of the conversation,
+participant Prekey message from a prekey server.
+Prior to the start of the
-this Prekey message was uploaded by the other participant's client to a server.
+conversation, this Prekey message would have had to be uploaded by the other
-This is done in order to allow other participants, like Alice, to send the other
+participant's client to a server.
+This have to be done so other participants,
-participant, like Bob, encrypted messages while he is offline.
+like Alice, can send messages while to them while they are offline.

 ## Assumptions